tomcobley/ion/README.md

 # ion

 ## Look after your battery
 _ion_ is a command line program, used to interact with a smart plug to easily control your battery's charge cycles.
-Research shows that cycling your batteries charge level between 30% and 75% (rather than 0%-100%) can greatly extend its service life, which is good for you and the environment.
+Research shows that cycling your batteries charge level between 30% and 75% (rather than 0%-100%) can greatly extend its service life, which is good for your wallet and for the environment.

-**Pull requests welcomed**, we'd love for you to get involved.
+**Contributions welcomed!** We'd love for you to get involved.
 Just submit a pull request or open an issue.

 ## Installation & Setup
 You will need a smart plug (any will do, as long as it's supported by [IFTTT](https://ifttt.com/discover/smart-plug-roundup).